-Designer Samuel Ross Expands His Repertoire With a Remarkable New Chair Collection
+Samuel Ross Expands His Repertoire with Remarkable New Pieces

 The Hublot Prize–winning designer's series of sculptural chairs will be on view at Friedman Benda this spring

 In January 2019, on a cold winter’s day in London, Samuel Ross reached a pivotal point in the presentation of his fashion collections.
 The young UK designer was already known for chilling room temperatures down to freezing and playing eerie acoustic harmonies before sending models down the runway in clothing that hovered between streetwear and industrial workwear, often in uncompromising fabrics.
 This time, the looks were minimal and chic—a belted silvery trench coat, a quilted brilliant-orange gilet—while dancers floundered in pools of dark water and Rottweilers barked.
 “It’s been a process of implosion and explosion,” says Ross from his studio in central London, “excitement and experimentation.”

 In a short time and though only age 29, Ross has gone through an arc of development that would take most people decades.
 From studying graphic followed by product design to creating conceptual and then wearable fashion, he launched his label, A-Cold-Wall, in his bedroom in 2015, with a 2,000-word dissertation.
 “It was a think piece,” he says.
 “I wanted to communicate something intellectual and critical, to identify what needed to be said and then turn it into clothing.”